 Repositories enable the storage, publication and findability of digital resources.

-Via user interfaces, you can upload your research data together with contextual information and determine the use of your data with appropriate licences.
+Via user interfaces, you can upload your research data together with contextual information and determine the use of your data with appropriate licences, opens an external URL in a new window.
 Interested third parties can find and view your (open) data through common search engines on the internet and download and reuse it if defined so.
-Metadata and persistent identifiers ensure that datasets are findable and citable and increase the visibility of researchers and their associated research institutions.
+Metadata, opens an external URL in a new window and persistent identifiers, opens an external URL in a new window ensure that datasets are findable and citable and increase the visibility of researchers and their associated research institutions.

-The TU Wien does not yet operate its own data repository, but the need for an institutional data repository is currently being assessed.
+The TU Wien does not yet operate its own data repository.

 Types of publications/documents stored at reposiTUm:

 Journal articles (pre-print, post-print, publisher’s version), book chapters, conference papers, conference lectures/poster presentations, books, scientific reports (working papers, reports), publications published by TU Wien (conference proceedings, journals), theses (doctoral theses, diploma theses, master’s theses)